Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Crowds

-Living in an area with smaller crowds may not have a financial impact, but it can impact your quality of life.
+Living in an area with smaller crowds may not have a financial impact, but it can positively impact your quality of life.

 Adjusting to Small Town Life